Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Assembly 4.6 White Glove delivery minimized effort
+Assembly 4.6 White Glove delivery kept setup simple

 Seat Comfort 4.2 Supportive without feeling rigid